How to change an Excel relative cell to an absolute cell

 Partial absolute reference

 You can also create a partial absolute reference for additional flexibility in the formula and functionality in a spreadsheet.

 In this first example, only the column (A) is an absolute reference, while the row is a relative reference.
-So when this formula is copied to another column and row, the formula will still reference column A, but it will change the row based on where it has been copied.
+When you copy this formula to another column and row, it still references column A, but it changes the row based on where it's copied.

 In this second example, only the rows (1 through 3) are an absolute reference, while the column is a relative reference.
-So when this formula is copied to another column and row, the formula will still reference rows 1 through 3, but it will change the column based on where it is copied.
+When you copy this formula to another column and row, it still references rows 1 through 3, but it changes the column based on where it's copied.